-The town was settled in 1764 and incorporated in 1779, named in honor of John Hancock, a signer of the Declaration of Independence and governor of Massachusetts.
-He owned land here, but never visited.
+This picture- postcard village was settled in 1764 and incorporated in 1779, named in honor of John Hancock, who owned land here, but never visited.
 The town was once a commercial and farming community, with small textile industries on the Contoocook River, manufacturers of rifles and fowling pieces, and a railroad.
-Today, it is largely residential and a retirement haven.

-The Congregational church is an architectural landmark.
+The Hancock Meetinghouse is an architectural landmark.
 It was erected in 1820 by local builders influenced by Elias Carter and Asher Benjamin.
 The beautiful spire houses a Revere bell.
-Behind the church is a remarkable semicircular carriage shed.